RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-microservice-setup.md

 ### Workers manager

-The microservice WorkerManager is a early but powerfull system designed to handle a type of task that you need on your workflow.
+The microservice WorkerManager is still under development.
+It is a powerful system designed to handle any type of task on your workflow.
 For example, you can raise a product notification using Notifier microservice to ask a worker to enhance the product.
 The worker can read the file and send an update request into the internal catalog.

-As there is no Worker available, you don't need to enable this service yet.
+As there is no Worker available, you do not need to enable this service yet.

 ### Orders management